 L101

-L-1011-500 is the representative branch of the Lockheed L-1011 TriStar family, capturing the shorter long-range branch that gave the family its most capable passenger form.
+L-1011-500 is a retired member of the Lockheed L-1011 TriStar family, known for the shorter long-range branch that gave the family its most capable passenger form.

 Specifications